Degrees and Programs

 TH—Theology; SPL—Seminary Philosophy; AS—Auxiliary Studies

-* The M.A.
+*The M.A.
 Proficiency Seminar serves to synthesize and test the M.A. candidate’s philosophical learning.
-This course will be preparation for and taking of the oral comprehensive exam, which will be scheduled for the last two weeks of the semester and which will focus upon the integration of philosophy with theology.
+This course will be preparation for and taking of the oral comprehensive exam, which will be scheduled for the last two weeks of the semester and will focus upon the integration of philosophy with theology.

-Students registering for the M.A.: Catholic Philosophical Studies must be certain to register for the specific courses (Course numbers) listed in the above cycle of courses.
+Students registering for the M.A.: Catholic Philosophical Studies must be certain to register for the specific courses (course numbers) listed in the above cycle of courses.

 All Degrees and Programs